 Theoretical background and literature review

-The academic investigation of EI is central in entrepreneurship research because EI is deemed as the most critical predictor of actual entrepreneurial behavior (Ajzen, 1991; Lee et al., 2011) and the premise for pursuing entrepreneurial opportunities (Gartner et al., 1994).
+The academic investigation of EI is central in entrepreneurship research because EI is deemed the most critical predictor of actual entrepreneurial behavior (Ajzen, 1991; Lee et al., 2011) and the premise for pursuing entrepreneurial opportunities (Gartner et al., 1994).
 In this study, we develop a theoretical framework of family managers’ EI that builds on Schlaegel and Koenig’s (2014) integrated model of EI (see Figure 1).
-While past research used a variety of theories to explain EI (Shook et al., 2003), we opted for this particular theoretical lens for two fundamental reasons.
+While past research has used a variety of theories to explain EI (Shook et al., 2003), we opted for this particular theoretical lens for two fundamental reasons.
 First, it has stronger explanatory power due to a richer understanding of the process through which EI emerges.
-In fact, the integrated model combines the two most widely used theoretical approaches – i.e., the theory of planned behavior (Ajzen, 1991) and the entrepreneurial event model (Shapero & Sokol, 2982) – through the model of goal-directed behavior (Perugini & Bagozzi, 2001) and the extended model of goal-directed behavior (Perugini & Conner, 2000).
+In fact, the integrated model combines the two most widely used theoretical approaches—i.e., the theory of planned behavior (Ajzen, 1991) and the entrepreneurial event model (Shapero & Sokol, 2982)—through the model of goal-directed behavior (Perugini & Bagozzi, 2001) and the extended model of goal-directed behavior (Perugini & Conner, 2000).
 In so doing, the integrated model combines, aggregates and synthesizes four complementary theoretical perspectives on the emergence of EI to posit that EI fundamentally stems from an individual’s perceptions about the desirability and feasibility of entrepreneurial behavior (Schlaegel & Koenig, 2014).
 On the one hand, perceived desirability derives from positive expectations about the outcomes of entrepreneurial behavior and provides the motivational foundation that is necessary to explain EI because entrepreneurship is a deliberate and goal-directed behavior (Perugini & Bagozzi, 2001).
 Perceived feasibility, on the other hand, relates to beliefs about one’s own ability to succeed at performing entrepreneurial activities with the skills and resources that are or that can become available (Bandura, 1982, 1997; McGee et al., 2009).

 The second reason that led us to build on Schlaegel and Koenig’s integrated model is that it is particularly well suited to examine the determinants of EI in the family firm context due to its consideration of the effects of subjective norms on the desirability and feasibility of entrepreneurial behavior.
 Subjective norms refer to perceived expectations of and social pressures by relevant others such as family, close friends and role models (Ajzen, 1991; Krueger, 2007), which are especially salient for the members of a business family.
 For instance, factors linked to family control and career opportunities may push family managers to pursue entrepreneurial opportunities.
-As a result, the model allows to account – more than other theoretical lenses – for social influences on family managers’ EI, such as experiential learning and socialization processes taking place within the family, power structures that derive from the family firm’s tradition, as well as the coexistence of economic and family-centered non-economic goals.
+As a result, the model allows us to account—more than other theoretical lenses—for social influences on family managers’ EI, such as experiential learning and socialization processes taking place within the family, power structures that derive from the family firm’s tradition, and the coexistence of economic and family-centered noneconomic goals.
 As we will detail in the following sections, the expectations and social pressures by family members are so strong and unique in business families that the formation of EI in family members is likely to follow processes that differ from those at play for individuals who do not belong to a business family.

 Education and entrepreneurial intentions